realgud/realgud/README.md

 (package-initialize)
 ```

-and then run the following commands to install RealGUD:
+Once you have added MELPA, you can run the following commands to install RealGUD:

 ```
 M-x package-refresh-contents RET      (to refresh your package database)